scottnmarkley/scottnmarkley.github.io/Projects/HOLC.md

 <p style="text-align: center">
   <img src="/HOLC/ATLHOLC.jpg" width="470" title="Atlanta HOLC Map"/>
   <img src="/HOLC/ATLADS.jpg" width="245" title="Sample 'Area Description' Sheet"/>
-  <figcaption>Source: <a href="https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads"><em>Mapping Inequality</em></a></figcaption>
+  <figcaption>Source:<em>Mapping Inequality</em></figcaption>
 </p>

 The Digital Scholarship at the University of Richmond has made the HOLC maps and their field notes available for download as part of their [*Mapping Inequality*](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499) project.
 They also make available a [shapefile and GeoJSON file](https://dsl.richmond.edu/panorama/redlining/#loc=4/40.886/-105.499&text=downloads) to allow for easy integration with most GIS software programs.
-Assisting this effort, I have converted the data in the HOLC "Area Description" sheets into convenient, readable tables (available for download [here](https://osf.io/qytj8/)).
+Assisting this effort, I have converted the data in the HOLC "Area Description" sheets into convenient, readable tables (available for download at [Open Science Framework](https://osf.io/qytj8/)).
 HOLC variables such as the percent Black, percent "foreign born," and average building age midpoint are fully ready to be downloaded and incorporated into statistical analyses [here](https://osf.io/28vup/).
 These variables can be seen in the interactive map below.
+All R code used to generate these files are available through [GitHub](https://github.com/snmarkley1/HOLC_ADS/tree/main), and the background and methods are available at [*SocArXiv*](https://osf.io/preprints/socarxiv/dktah/).

 Zoom into a city and click on one of its HOLC neighborhoods to see its attributes.
 You can toggle the basemap by clicking the layer icon on the lefthand side.
+All variables used to populate these attribute tables are available [here](https://osf.io/28vup/).

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 <a href="https://snmarkley1.github.io/holc_map.html" target="_blank">Map Zoom <i class="fa fa-external-link"></i></a>